GuildOfWeavers/AirScript/bin/README.md

 ```
 The above example describes a state transition function that operates over 2 registers (`$r0` and `$r1`):

-* Both registers are initialized to the same value (passed in via input `foo`).
+* Both registers are initialized to the same value (passed in via input variable `foo`).
 * The next value of register `$r0` is set to the sum of the current values of both registers;
 * The next value of register `$r1` is set to the same sum plus current value of register `$r1` again.

 (this is actually a somewhat convoluted way to describe a transition function for a Fibonacci sequence).

-In general, the length of the vector to which the transition function resolves must be equal to the number of mutable registers specified in the declaration of the transition function.
+In general, the length of the vector to which the transition function resolves must be equal to the number of trace registers specified in the declaration of the transition function.

 ## Transition constraints
 Another core component of a STARK's definition is a set of transition constraints.
 A computation is considered valid only if transition constraints are satisfied for all steps (except the last one).
 Transition constraints can be defined like so:
 ```
-enforce [number of constraints] constraints { ... }
+enforce <number of constraints> constraints { ... }
 ```
 where: